Night photography can be difficult.

 This step is time-consuming, but really the key to making a night time photo in the middle of the day.
 This is also why it works best with buildings and towns or cities…rural landscapes don’t really have lights to turn on.

 At this point, you should have the photo looking very much like a night time image.
 So here is where you can resort to your normal editing process, but I’ll share some of my favorite things to do.
 I always finish off a photo in

 Adding an Orton effect can give this image a bit of a dreamy glow.
 There is no shortage of Orton effect tutorials on the internet, so I won’t go into it here.
 However, I will give two tips.
 It works best when used subtly and it is generally helpful to only apply it to the highlights.
 If you are using

 In almost every image I create, I use a luminosity mask to add contrast only in the mid-tones.
 This prevents the darks from getting too dark and the brights from getting too bright while at the same time adding some nice contrast to the image.

 Finally, in any dark image, you can add some real depth to the image by brightening up the brighter parts of the dark areas.
 In this image, for example, I made sure the brighter spots on the flowers in front of the building were given a little boost.
 This adds contrast and depth without darkening the areas around the leaves even more.

 These are just some of the finishing touches you can put on an image like this to take it to the next level.
 Of course, don’t forget the sharpening.
-I like to add sharpening in Photoshop but Lightroom works great too.
+I like to add sharpening in

 So there you go, you can now change day to night.
 But use your power wisely.
 The key to any editing an image like this is to only do enough to accomplish your goal and not go too far.
 This, of course, was a very drastic change in the image, but you can still make it look realistic.